 How to Trade Bitcoin Futures: Summary

 Trading Bitcoin futures is like playing chess on a tilt-a-whirl.
 It’s fast.
 It’s strategic.
 And if you blink, you’re checkmated, wallet empty, pride in shambles.
 First, pick your battleground.
-MEXC if you want to jump straight into the action with minimal sign-up procedure, or Binance, if you are looking for the biggest exchange with the most comprehensive features and options.
+MEXC if you want to jump straight into the action with minimal sign-up procedure, or PrimeXBT if you are looking for the biggest exchange with the most comprehensive features and options.

 Choose your weapon: perpetuals if you want to ride the wave forever, quarterlies if you enjoy calendar stress.
 There are micro Bitcoin futures if your bankroll’s still recovering from the last bull trap.
 Dial in the leverage, 2x if you’re sane, 50x if you’re feeling lucky.
 Long if you believe in halving hopium.
 Short if you’re betting on macro doom.
 Place the trade, manage your Bitcoin exposure, and don’t forget: the market doesn’t care about your feelings.
 Only your margin.